Animation in the United States in the television era: Other animation

 This era also saw a number of independent animated short films that were rarely seen outside of "art house" movie theaters.
 As the Hollywood animation studios faded, a number of independent producers of animation continued to make experimental, artistic animated films that explored new artistic territory in the medium of animation.
 Short films such as Thank You Mask Man, Bambi Meets Godzilla, Lupo the Butcher, and many others were almost unknown to mainstream audiences; however, these independent animated films continued to keep the yearly category of the Academy Award for Animated Short Film alive, as well as introducing a number of new names into the field of animation—names that would begin to bring change to the industry in the 1980s.

 End of the era

-By the end of the 1980s, most of the Golden-Age animators had retired or died, and their younger successors were ready to change the industry and the way that animation was perceived.
-This led to the Renaissance age of American animation, with quality animated shows such as The Simpsons, Tiny Toons, The Ren & Stimpy Show, Rugrats, Batman: The Animated Series, Animaniacs, Spider-Man: The Animated Series, Dexter's Laboratory, and the Disney Renaissance films.
+By the end of the 1980s, most of the Golden-Age animators had retired or died, and their younger successors were ready to change the industry and the way in which animation was perceived.
+This led to the Renaissance age of American animation, with very highly-quality animated television cartoon shows like such as The Simpsons, Tiny Toon Adventures, The Ren & Stimpy Show, Rugrats, Batman: The Animated Series, Batman Beyond, Animaniacs, Pinky and the Brain, Spider-Man: The Animated Series, and the Disney Renaissance films.